AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Data Manipulation

-You can perform the following operations on data (including CRUD):
+You can perform the following data operations (including CRUD):

 * [Reading](#reading)
 * [Adding](#adding)